faisaltheparttimecoder/mock-data/README.md

     ```
     docker image tag ghcr.io/pivotal-gss/mock-data mock
     ```
-+ For mac users to connect to the host database you can run the below command
++ For mac users to connect to the host (or local host) database you can run the below command
     ```
-    docker run mock -a host.docker.internal <flags...>
+    docker run mock [subcommand] -a host.docker.internal <flags...>
     ```
   eg
     ```